 Date: September 19, 2020

-An experience that will focus on families, the “Domestic Church” and parents as primary teachers of the faith.
+An experience that focused on families, the “Domestic Church” and parents as primary teachers of the faith.

-It is my pleasure to invite you to our 38th Annual Religious Education Congress of Our Lady of the Angels Pastoral Region.
+Thank you for joining us to our 38th Annual Religious Education Congress of Our Lady of the Angels Pastoral Region.

-This year, our Congress will be a series of five online events (one for each Pastoral Region).
+This year, our Congress had a series of five online events (one for each Pastoral Region).

 NEW THIS YEAR: TRACK FOR PARENTS.

-Please join us to learn how to do faith formation with our families, understand what Jesus is calling us to (as PCL, Catechist, Parent) in these new and challenging times full of opportunities, and recognize that faith formation is not about transmitting information but is about facilitating transformation!
+Those who joined learned how to do faith formation with their families, understand what Jesus is calling us to (as PCL, Catechist, Parent) in these new and challenging times full of opportunities, and recognize that faith formation is not about transmitting information but is about facilitating transformation!
 And how do we do this in a digital world that we now find ourselves living in right now.
-See you on September 19.

 May our Mother Queen of Angels continue to journey with you.